omurwa48/Pulse-flow/README.md

 # Pulse-flow
-A mobile app for business people to automate their analytical works.It works as an agent to do clerk works for you.an
+A mobile app for business people to automate their analytical works.It works as an agent to do clerk works for you.